a bowl of warm chevre salad

 • Slice the goat cheese into 8 medallions.
 Dip each first in flour, then egg, then nuts or panko, coating each piece evenly.

 • Lay each on the lined sheet pan and return the medallions to the freezer while you make the salad dressing and heat the oil—this helps the goat cheese stay together while frying.
+(You don't want them to freeze completely—just enough to firm them up).

 Step 3